ubergarm/ipython-pandas-gmail/readme.md

 #### Ipython Notebook Fun:
 When you run the command `ipython notebook` it should pop open your browser pointing to localhost:8888.
-There you can create a New Notebook.
+There you can create a New Notebook or import myGmail.ipynb and `Cell -> Run All` to check out data crunching and graphs.

+Feel the power!

 #### References:
 * [virtualenv](https://pypi.python.org/pypi/virtualenv)